MoviebaseApp/tmdb-kotlin/README.md

 ## Usage
-Most of the library follows the possibilities and naming at the official [TMDb documentation](https://developers.themoviedb.org/3/getting-started).
+Most of the library follows the possibilities and naming at the official [TMDb documentation](https://www.themoviedb.org/documentation/api).

+The endpoints are described in [Version 3](https://developers.themoviedb.org/3) and [Version 4](https://developers.themoviedb.org/4).

 ### Get information